In the Heart of Greenwich Village

 ATTENTION FALL 2021 APPLICANTS

-You will now required to sign a Covid Waiver as part of your application.
+You will now be required to sign a Covid Waiver as part of your application.

 VISITORS NOTE: The Washington Square Outdoor Art Exhibit is NOT in Washington Square Park.